This video of goats yelling like humans has received 36 million YouTube views:

 - Did your tone convey emotion?
 (12)

 - Is it surprising?
 (8)

 - If it’s supposed to be funny, is it actually funny?
 Are you sure your friends aren’t just being nice? (?)

-(Next to each question there’s a maximum score to help prioritize the most important factors)
+(The number next to each question shows a maximum score to help prioritize the most important factors)

 So even the best attempt at creating viral content might still end up going off like a stale fart.